 Human resource duties for childcare agency managers include hiring, training and evaluating staff members.
 They often serve as curriculum directors, setting educational standards and determining age-appropriate curriculum.
 Public relations are part of the administrators' responsibilities, as they collaborate with parents and the community.

 Salary & Job Growth

-Administrator/director salaries differ depending on the type of facility and the assigned duties.
-For instance, the U.S. Bureau of Labor Statistics (BLS) reported that preschool teachers earned an average annual wage of $31,420 in 2013.
-However, preschool and childcare center directors earned $52,010 as an average annual wage in 2013, and jobs for this category were expected to increase by 17% between 2012 and 2022.
+Administrator/director salaries differ depending upon type of facility and the assigned duties.
+For instance, the U.S. Bureau of Labor Statistics (BLS) reported that preschool teachers earned a mean annual wage of $32,500 in 2015.
+However, preschool and childcare center directors earned $52,760 as a mean annual wage in 2015, and jobs for this category are expected to increase by 7% between 2014 and 2024.

 Many early elementary teachers pursue a master's degree in early childhood education.
 They can thus enhance their skills instructing young students while earning necessary continuing education hours for teacher certification.
 Teachers use varied instructional strategies to teach age-appropriate lessons in math, reading, writing, science and social studies.
 Through regular observation and testing techniques, teachers evaluate students' educational and social development, making adaptations as needed so that all students can succeed, regardless of their cultural background or educational capabilities.

 Maintaining a classroom environment conducive to learning and establishing an effective classroom management plan are important in early childhood classrooms.
 Teachers collaborate with colleagues and parents to maximize student achievement.